-- ii) Any MSA Court of Appeal may impose a penalty notwithstanding that no penalty was imposed by any other court referred to in the GCRs. - iii) An MSA Court of Appeal may also, in respect of MSA licence holders, act as a court of first instance and enquire into disciplinary matters not heard by the Stewards of the Meeting. - iv) Where an appeal against the findings of a protest cannot be heard during the event in question, that appeal shall be referred to an MSA Court of Appeal. - v) Where a disciplinary hearing cannot be heard during the event, that hearing will be dealt with by a Court of Enquiry. - vi) Legal representation is not permitted, but the respondents may be represented by a fellow competitor, or club member, but such person may not be a practising attorney or advocate or be entitled to be admitted as either. - vii) Every notice summoning an individual to a hearing shall state the capacity (e.g. defendant, witness, etc.) in which he/she is being required to attend.
+- ii) Any MSA Court of Appeal may impose a penalty notwithstanding that no penalty was imposed by any other court referred to in the GCRs. - iii) An MSA Court of Appeal may also, in respect of MSA licence holders, act as a court of first instance and enquire into disciplinary matters not heard by the Stewards of the Meeting. - iv) Where an appeal against the findings of a protest cannot be heard during the event in question, that appeal shall be referred to an MSA Court of Appeal. - v) Where a disciplinary hearing cannot be heard during the event, that hearing will be dealt with by a Court of Enquiry. - vi) Legal representation is not permitted see GCR 220. - vii) Every notice summoning an individual to a hearing shall state the capacity (e.g. defendant, witness, etc.) in which he/she is being required to attend.